 - Try changing out the audio cable if it’s been damaged or has had too much use.
 This can help fix any audio issues that may be happening with your speaker system.

-Why Has My Front Car Speakers Stopped Working?
+Why Have My Front Car Speakers Stopped Working?

 One possibility is that the speaker drivers may have been damaged.
 It could also be that the audio system was not correctly installed or checked when it was new.